 Don’t you love to get these generic LinkedIn requests in your email inbox every day?
 Yeah, us too.

-With over 332 million members and 2 new users joining every second, LinkedIn is a great place to make new connections and to grow your network.
+With over 610 million members and two new users joining every second, it's safe to say LinkedIn is a great place to make new connections and to grow your network.
 It’s simply a social networking site that business leaders can’t ignore.
-But like any new software or social networking site, there is a learning curve required to learn how best to use it and get the most out of it.
+However, like any new software or social networking site, there's a learning curve required to understand how to best to use it and get the most out of it.

 Customizing LinkedIn Connection Requests on Mobile

-If you are like many and use LinkedIn on your mobile device, it’s worth noting that the mobile interface is slightly different than with the desktop version.
+If you're like many LinkedIn users and use the app on your mobile device, it’s worth noting that the mobile interface is slightly different than with the desktop version.
 Because of this, when you select the connect button on the mobile app, it ends up sending a generic connection request.
 While this isn’t the end of the world for your professional career, it’s been proven that customized LinkedIn requests have a better response rate.

-If you have seen this screen on your mobile device before, how many times have you seen someone you know and clicked on the connect button and sent them an invite?
-A few times, dozens, hundreds?
-Well, here are a few tips to customize these requests from your mobile device.
+If you've seen this screen on your mobile device before, how many times have you seen someone you know and clicked on the connect button and sent them an invite?
+Here are a few tips to customize these requests from your mobile device.

 Now if you have writer’s block and don’t know what to write in the connection request, you can find a few good templates here.